SEI2-jeddah/express-mongoose-lab/README.md

 - `GET '/events/:someParameter'` where `:someParameter` grabs a single `Event` from the database by id. **NOTE** You can name `:someParameter` whatever you want 😬

+4. You should be able to `POST`, `DELETE` and `UPDATE`.

-4. Localhost server must be able to run cross domain for fetching info from the API.
+5. Localhost server must be able to run cross domain for fetching info from the API.

    **NOTES:**